steebchen/prisma-client-go/docs/reference/05-create.md

 ### Create a record with a relation

-Use the method `Link` to connect new objects with existing ones.
+Use the `Link` method to connect new records with existing ones.
 For example, the following query creates a new post and sets the postID attribute of the comment.

 ```go
 created, err := client.Comment.CreateOne(